Jamie Campbell Bower

-In the 2010s, Bower was part of the main casts of the fantasy series Camelot on Starz and Will on TNT.
-In 2022, Bower received critical acclaim for his performance as Henry Creel/One/Vecna in the fourth series of Stranger Things.
 From 2015 to 2020, he was the frontman of the London-based band Counterfeit.
-He has also released music as a solo artist.
+In 2020 he started releasing music as a solo artist.
+In 2022, Bower featured as Henry Creel / Vecna in the fourth season of the Netflix fantasy series Stranger Things, for which he received critical acclaim.

 Early life

 Bower was born in London.
-His mother is a music manager and his father works for the Gibson Guitar Corporation.
-His maternal great-great-great-great-grandfather was Sir John Campbell, of Airds, Lieutenant Governor of Saint Vincent and the Grenadines.
+His mother Anne Elizabeth Roseberry (b.
+28 June 1954) is a music manager and his father David Bower works for the Gibson Guitar Corporation.
+His mother is one of the four daughters of Eric Norman Roseberry, musician and scholar, and first wife Elspeth Mary Campbell, great-great-granddaughter of Sir John Campbell, of Airds, Lieutenant Governor of Saint Vincent and the Grenadines.

 Bower has had an interest in music and performance from a young age.
 He started playing the violin as a child, and was taught using the Suzuki method.
 He attended Bedales School, a co-educational independent school in Hampshire, and is a former member of the National Youth Music Theatre and the National Youth Theatre.